LET THIS BE YOUR ONE-STOP

 "SPOONERISTS ARE TEEPLE POO!")

 HELP!
-I just can't get the following one to work. y'see, I wanted to have a
+I just can't get the following one to work. y'see, I wanted to have a joke about dyslexic Scientologists, and the best I can come up with is:

 Q: Why did the dyslexic altruistic entomologist become a Scientologist?